Fitness Hydration

 The way caffeine gets rid of your drowsiness is by blocking adenosine receptors.
 Adenosine is the neurotransmitter that takes care of your sleep.
 When its receptors get blocked, you don’t feel sleepy anymore.

 However, that doesn’t mean the body isn’t producing it anymore.
-And once you have more adenosine in your body that the consumed caffeine can handle, or when the caffeine wears off, you experience the effects of all that produced adenosine and the blocked adenosine in the form of drowsiness.
+And once you have more adenosine in your body than the consumed caffeine can handle, or when the caffeine wears off, you experience the effects of all that produced adenosine and the blocked adenosine in the form of drowsiness.

 That’s like having to repay all your loans in one go.